-ABS is designed to be useful whenever a driver slams on the brakes, particularly when road conditions are slippery or wet.
+ABS is designed to be useful whenever a driver hit the brakes, particularly when road conditions are slippery or wet.
 In these conditions, a vehicle is more likely to slide or skid if the wheels lock.
 ABS is designed to help reduce the risk of collision in many relatively common situations, including the following:

-- A vehicle suddenly veers in from of you, forcing you to brake and swerve. - A large animal jumps into your path and you have to slam on the brakes. - Bad weather results in slippery road conditions, making wheel lockage more likely in the cases of heavy braking.
+• A vehicle suddenly veers in front of you, forcing you to brake and swerve.

+- A large animal jumps into your path and you have to hit brakes. - Bad weather results in slippery road conditions, making wheel lockage more likely in cases of heavy braking.

-Since the primary function of ABS is to allow you to avoid skidding and retain steering control after hard braking, ABS can help reduce the risk of being involved in a head-on collision with a car or other object.
+Since the primary function of ABS is to allow you to avoid skidding and retain steering control after hard braking, ABS can help reduce the risk of being involved in a headon collision with a car or other object.